This article was sponsored by Align. All opinions are my own.

 I know what you’re probably thinking.
 Where do I start?
 That’s what I’m here to help you with.

 As for where to start, think about what you want to address first.
 If you suffer from colds or ear, nose, and throat problems, consider upgrading to almond or other nut and seed milks and removing dairy.
-If you’re battling irritable bowel syndrome (IBS), bloating, or other gut issues, think about first cutting out gluten and yeast-filled foods like breads, pastas, and baked goods.
+If you’re battling irritable bowel syndrome (IBS) (check out my IBS Program for more information), bloating, or other gut issues, think about first cutting out gluten and yeast-filled foods like breads, pastas, and baked goods.
 Even if you don’t currently suffer from any ailments, I promise that you’ll feel better than you thought possible by simply making small changes.

 So, let’s start with chatting about Leaky Gut, how most of us have unknowingly created a non-beneficial bacteria environment in our gut and how we can support our overall health with probiotics.